m7r/ha-custom-symbols/README.md

 ## Prepare SVG

-The rendering is inspired by [Apple: SF Symbols](https://developer.apple.com/sf-symbols/) exported svg.
+The rendering is inspired by [Apple: SF Symbols](https://developer.apple.com/sf-symbols/).

+The easiest way to create svg files is the SF Symbol App and an [prepare script](https://github.com/m7r/ha-custom-symbols-prepare)

+### Apply Styles

 Class names define how the element should be rendered.
 An name has this parts